CobaltXII/planet/README.md

 # License

-This repository and it's contents are licensed under the GNU GPLv3.
+This repository and it's contents are licensed under the MIT License.